lebaston100/vrc-patpatpat/README.md

-# leb0-Patstrap
+# vrc-patpatpat

 An open hardware and software project which tries to implement haptic head pat feedback to the player in VR.
-This project focuses only on VRChat's OSC support.
+This project targets only VRChat's OSC support for now.

  ## This is a WIP fork!

-This a is a in-development fork of [https://github.com/danielfvm/Patstrap](https://github.com/danielfvm/Patstrap) which will try to work on the following:
+This a is a in-development fork of [https://github.com/danielfvm/Patstrap](https://github.com/danielfvm/Patstrap) (only a small amout of original code left, mostly gui and some backend) which will try to work on the following:

 - (Done) switch to using osc over udp for the motor control data
 - (Done) add config file to configure/load/save parameters